SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 Using the "Load..." and "Save..." buttons in the lower left corner of the window, you can store and retrieve your current selection of issues to your hard drive.
 The current state will also be stored, when you hold down the Control key, while exiting "Setup Workbench".
 This state can be retrieved again, when you hold down the Control key, while starting "Setup Workbench".
 Last, but not least, when you load a set of saved issues, you suppress the deletion of all present issues by holding down the Control key as well.
 But be aware, that there is a restriction for the overall number of issues.

+Important: If you are new to car racing or in general feel not comfortable to describe your handling issues, several other and to some extent automatic ways to detect and work on handling issues are available.
+These are described further down below.

 ### Real-time Issue Analyzer

 "Setup Workbench" provides a special tool, which analyzes the telemetry data while you are driving to detect over- or understeering corner by corner.
 Handling issues can then be autmatically generated from this information.
 To start the analyzer, choose the "Analyzer..." item from the "Problem..." menu.
 The following window appears: